LaboInfra/laboinfra.github.io/docs/index.md

 * 50+ virtual machines deployed by student and professor for studies.
 * 120TB Raw of storage implemented using Ceph.
 * 50 servers powering our infrastructure.
-* 2+ associations benefiting from our game servers.
+* 3+ associations benefiting from our services.
 * 2 year of hard work to bring our private cloud to life.

 ## :movie_camera: Our Cloud Project Conference